-Nova Browning Rutherford & Mark Henick are two mental health speakers who work with organizations to improve employee mental health in the workplace.
-Both outline the importance of the issue by sharing the latest statistics on the cost of neglecting mental health at work.
+Nova Browning Rutherford is a mental health speaker who works with organizations to improve employee mental health in the workplace.
+She outlines the importance of the issue by sharing the latest statistics on the cost of neglecting mental health at work.

 Nova approaches the topic from a wellness perspective.
 She discusses the red flags to be aware of and how audiences can take a preventative approach and prioritize self-care.
 Nova gets into the 5 main workplace complaints and provides actionable solutions to dealing with them.